cooper-org/cooper/README.md

 To use **Cooper**, you need to:

-- Implement a {py:class}`~cooper.ConstrainedMinimizationProblem` (CMP) class and its associated {py:meth}`~cooper.ConstrainedMinimizationProblem.compute_cmp_state` method.
-This method computes the objective value and constraint violations, and packages them in a {py:class}`~cooper.CMPState` object.
+- Implement a :py:class:`~cooper.ConstrainedMinimizationProblem` (CMP) class and its associated :py:meth:`~cooper.ConstrainedMinimizationProblem.compute_cmp_state` method.
+This method computes the objective value and constraint violations, and packages them in a :py:class:`~cooper.CMPState` object.
-- The initialization of the CMP must create a {py:class}`~cooper.Constraint` object for each constraint.
-Each constraint requires an associated {py:class}`~cooper.Multiplier` object corresponding to the Lagrange multipliers for that constraint.
+- The initialization of the CMP must create a :py:class:`~cooper.Constraint` object for each constraint.
+Each constraint requires an associated :py:class:`~cooper.Multiplier` object corresponding to the Lagrange multipliers for that constraint.
-- Create a {py:class}`torch.optim.Optimizer` for the primal variables and a {py:class}`torch.optim.Optimizer(maximize=True)` for the dual variables (i.e. the multipliers).
-Then, wrap these two optimizers in a {py:class}`~cooper.optim.CooperOptimizer` (such as {py:class}`~cooper.optim.constrained_optimizer.SimultaneousOptimizer` for executing simultaneous primal-dual updates).
+- Create a :py:class:`torch.optim.Optimizer` for the primal variables and a :py:class:`torch.optim.Optimizer(maximize=True)` for the dual variables (i.e. the multipliers).
+Then, wrap these two optimizers in a :py:class:`~cooper.optim.CooperOptimizer` (such as :py:class:`~cooper.optim.constrained_optimizer.SimultaneousOptimizer` for executing simultaneous primal-dual updates).
-- You are now ready to perform updates on the primal and dual parameters using the {py:meth}`cooper.optim.CooperOptimizer.roll` method.
+- You are now ready to perform updates on the primal and dual parameters using the :py:meth:`cooper.optim.CooperOptimizer.roll` method.
 This method triggers the following calls:
-  - {py:meth}`zero_grad` on both optimizers,
+  - :py:meth:`zero_grad` on both optimizers,
-  - {py:meth}`~cooper.ConstrainedMinimizationProblem.compute_cmp_state` on the CMP,
+  - :py:meth:`~cooper.ConstrainedMinimizationProblem.compute_cmp_state` on the CMP,
-  - compute the Lagrangian based on the latest {py:class}`~cooper.cmp.CMPState`
+  - compute the Lagrangian based on the latest :py:class:`~cooper.cmp.CMPState`
-  - {py:meth}`backward` on the Lagrangian,
+  - :py:meth:`backward` on the Lagrangian,
-  - {py:meth}`~torch.optim.Optimizer.step` on both optimizers.
+  - :py:meth:`~torch.optim.Optimizer.step` on both optimizers.

-To access the value of the loss, constraint violations, and Lagrangian terms, you can inspect the returned {py:class}`~cooper.optim.RollOut` object from the call to {py:meth}`~cooper.optim.CooperOptimizer.roll`.
+To access the value of the loss, constraint violations, and Lagrangian terms, you can inspect the returned :py:class:`~cooper.optim.RollOut` object from the call to :py:meth:`~cooper.optim.CooperOptimizer.roll`.

 ### Example